klawed/sloth-util/README.md

 ---

-**Note**: This project is designed to be modular and extensible.
-Each Lambda function is independently deployable and can be used across different applications in your ecosystem.
+**Note**: This project uses a **cloud-agnostic architecture** designed to be modular and extensible.
+Each Lambda function is independently deployable and can be used across different applications in your ecosystem while avoiding vendor lock-in.